marcelamejiao/Google-Books/README.md

 Fetching data from an API is kind of a game, as different scenarios can occur.
 I got a 429 error which made it a bit hard to understand what was happening.
 The docs did not made it clear what the issue was, then after a while I found out that I needed to get a API key to fetch data from the Google Books API as an individual user rather than a public user due to Google's daily rate limiting.

-For this project I went with a pinch of vivid colour to make a change from the colours that I usually choose.
+For this project I went with a pinch of blue vivid colour to make a change from the colours that I usually choose.
+I also added the brown color to give the site a leathery look like the cover of a book.
-The coulor palette here: https://colorhunt.co/palette/164b601b6b934fc0d0a2ff86

 ## **Functionality**
 - Search the book by Title or Author.